groupdocs-parser/GroupDocs.Parser-Products/content/parser/_index.en.md

 ############################# App links ###############################
 app_links:
   enable: true
-  title: "GroupDocs.Parser No Code Apps"
+  title: "GroupDocs.Parser Document Parser No Code Apps"
-  description: "Web-based application that enables you to perform parse across more than 50 popular file formats directly in your browser. "
+  description: "Web-based document parser apps that let you extract data from more than 50 popular file formats directly in your browser."

   items:
     # items loop